tamarazu/ecommerce_server/README.md

 **Find One Products**
 ----
-  Returns json data about products.
+  Returns json data about product.

 * **URL**